Deena-k1/Netflix_content_analysis/README.md

 * [Netflix Engagment Report](https://about.netflix.com/en/news/what-we-watched-a-netflix-engagement-report)
 * [Netflix Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows)

+### How to use the code

+### Step 1: Set Up Your Environment

+Install Python: Ensure you have Python installed.
+You can download it from the official website.
+Install Required Packages: Open a terminal (or command prompt) and install the necessary Python packages using pip.
+Common packages include requests, pandas, and tmdbv3api.

+### Step 2: Run the Python Codes
+Each python file will retrieve data from the TMDB api. from movies, tvsows and their respective genres and save the retrieved data in a CSV file.
+(code to merge the csv files is in the jupyter notebook).

+### Step 3: Use the CSV Data in Jupyter Notebooks
+Open Jupyter Notebook, create a new or open an existing notebook.
+Use pandas to load the CSV data.

+Alternatively, a Jupyter notebook with our analysis is included in the `Jupyter Notebook File` folder.

 ### Overall Utility
 By providing targeted groups with actionable insights derived from the analysis, the project helps enhance decision-making processes, optimize content production and marketing strategies, and ultimately improve user satisfaction and retention on Netflix.